Four engine military/commercial passenger/cargo aircraft

 One variant was the Super Constellation which first flew in 1951.
 A total of 579 were built of which QANTAS took 16.

 TWA did not receive its first passenger Constellation aircraft until 1945.
 The aircraft was a world beater.
 It was very fast with a maximum speed of ~600km/h.
 A pressurised cabin meant it could fly above the weather (~7,500m or ~25,000ft) making it a comfortable aircraft to fly in.
 First class passengers were at the back of the aircraft (away from the engines) and they could carry ~65 to ~90 passengers.
-The Connie was very popular with many airlines after WW11 including QANTAS on the famous Kangaroo Route to London.
+The Connie was very popular with many airlines after WW11 including QANTAS on the famous Kangaroo Route to London as well as pioneering their “Round-the-World” service, the first such trans global service in world airline history.

 History of Connie (#4176)